lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 In the **second state**:

   - On reception of each SCHC Fragment or SCHC ACK REQ, the receiver MUST reset the Inactivity Timer.
-  - On reception of an All-0 SCHC ACK REQ with a W bit equal to that of the receiving process, the receiver MUST send an All-0 SCHC ACK and MUST reset the Inactivity Timer.
+  - On reception of a SCHC ACK REQ with a W bit equal to that of the receiving process, the receiver MUST send an All-0 SCHC ACK and MUST reset the Inactivity Timer.
   - On reception of a SCHC Fragment with a W bit equal to that of the receiving process,
     * If the Bitmap indicates that the SCHC Fragment had already been received, the receiver MUST silently ignore it and discard it.
     * Otherwise it MUST update the Bitmap and assemble the payload of the SCHC Fragment received.